yuenci/CPP_Used_Vehicle_Invocing_System/README.md

 - [X] D. Read specific cells in the csv file.

 Write file:
-- [ ] A. Write the data to the csv file.
+- [X] A. Append data to the end of the csv file.
-- [ ] B. Append data to the end of the csv file.
+- [ ] B. Upload line to the csv file.
 - [ ] C. Delete the original data in the csv file.
 - [ ] D. Write data to specific cells.

 Sort:
 - [ ] A. Sort the data in the csv file by row.
 - [ ] B. Sort the data in the csv file by column.

-Filter:
-- [ ] A. Filter the data in the csv file that meets certain criteria.
-- [ ] B. Write the filter results to another csv file.

 Inquiry:
 - [ ] A. Query the specific value in the csv file.